onecloudemoji/onecloudemoji.github.io/_posts/2022-08-10-gamification.md

 What has been exceptionally helpful however, has been using my [AD lab](https://onecloudemoji.github.io/labbing/vagrant-ad-lab/)  (and before I got the automated AD lab one set up the [Kerberoast lab](https://onecloudemoji.github.io/labbing/pivoting-and-kerberoast-lab-setup/)) to perform all sorts of zany attacks.
 Did you honestly expect this to not turn into a fart huffing exercise?

 And do you know why my AD lab works as a great LEARNING platform?
 Because it’s boring.
 There’s no flags.
 There’s no game to play.
-Theres no point system.
+There’s no point system.
 There is nothing bright and shiny you can put in your linked in headline.
-Theres nothing to do, EXCEPT LEARN!
+There’s nothing to do, EXCEPT LEARN!

 Everyone wants to play CTFs, and no one wants to hack.
 As Joe organ says, it’s just high tech procrastination.
 The achievements and point progression make it SEEM like you’re getting somewhere (“but number go up I must be on the right path!”) but the reality is you are just wanking into the bed sheets.